Sign up for our Preferred Customers Club

 For repairing audio cassettes, refer to our How to Fix an Audio Cassette guide.

-For many families, video tapes often contain some of the most precious memories they have.
+For many families, video tapes contain some of the most precious memories they have.
 Since the advent of the camcorder, millions of people worldwide have been filming important events in their and their family’s lives.
 At some point, many of us have had a tape break, or a VCR eat up their video tape, resulting in a tape that simply won’t play normally anymore.
 At first glance, you may think all hope is lost, and your tape is gone forever…but it’s actually very easy to repair video tapes yourself!
 After reading this guide you will have the knowledge to not only repair VHS tapes, but repair video8 tapes, repair betamax tapes, or even repair MiniDV tapes!

 VHS Repair Step 1